marcomouletd/paypal-projekt/FIX_DOCKER_AXIOS.md

 ### 2. Update your Dockerfile

-Ensure your Dockerfile correctly installs all dependencies.
-Here's an improved version:
+Modify your Dockerfile to use `npm install` instead of `npm ci` to handle new dependencies without requiring an updated package-lock.json:

 ```dockerfile
 # Build stage for client